edgexfoundry/edgex-docs/docs_src/microservices/application/V3Migration.md

 #### edgex-messagebus changes

 As noted above the EdgeX MessageBus configuration has been removed from the **Trigger** configuration.
-In addition the `SubscribeTopics` and `PublishTopic` settings have been move to the top level of the **Trigger** configuration.
+In addition, the `SubscribeTopics` and `PublishTopic` settings have been move to the top level of the **Trigger** configuration.
 Most application services can simply use the default trigger configuration from application service common configuration.

 !!! example - "Example application service Trigger configuration - From Common Configuration "
     ```yaml